SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Frontend Architecture:** The user interface was built using modern web frameworks (React 18.3, Vite 5.4), leveraging AI-assisted design tools (v0, Vercel) to rapidly prototype an intuitive dashboard where users can input melodies and select instrumentation.
 The frontend supports drag-and-drop file upload, real-time processing feedback, and interactive score visualization using OpenSheetMusicDisplay.
 The application follows a step-by-step workflow: Upload → Select Instruments → Generate → View Results.

-**Backend Harmonization Logic:** The core innovation lies in the "Harmonization Engine," a script comprising approximately 2,385 lines of TypeScript (`harmonize-core.ts`).
-This engine implements the music theory principles described in Section 2.1 through a multi-stage pipeline:
+**Backend Harmonization Logic:** The core innovation lies in the "Harmonization Engine," a rule-based system implemented in TypeScript comprising approximately 2,385 lines (`harmonize-core.ts`). **This system does not use external datasets or machine learning models**—it relies entirely on deterministic SATB voice leading logic, harmonic function flow, chord quality detection, chord inversion handling, polyphonic input support, and seeded RNG for reproducible output.
+This includes range constraints, stepwise motion, tendency tones, and much more.
+The engine implements the music theory principles described in Section 2.1 through a multi-stage pipeline:

 1. **Input Parsing & Analysis:** The system parses MusicXML using DOMParser, extracts key signature (fifths, mode), determines root note and scale, and detects polyphony (single voice vs. multiple voices).
 The system supports all 12 major and 12 minor keys through circle-of-fifths mapping.